Asypmtotic Behaviour of the Conjugacy Probability of the Alternating Group: Asymptotics of

 \end{lem}

 \begin{proof} Let $\sigma, \tau \in S_n$ be chosen uniformly and independently at random.
 Let

-\begin{itemize} \item AN be the event that both $\sigma$ and $\tau$ lie in $A_n$, \item CT be the event that they have the same cycle type, \item SP be the event that they lie in a conjugacy class in $A_n$ which is split, ie. that they are formed only of parts of odd, distinct length. \end{itemize}
+\begin{itemize} \item AN be the event that both $\sigma$ and $\tau$ lie in $A_n$, \item CT be the event that they have the same cycle type, \item SP be the event that they lie in a conjugacy class in $A_n$ which is split, i.e. that they are formed only of parts of odd, distinct length. \end{itemize}

 We note that $\kappa_E(S_n) = \mathbf{P}(CT | AN)$ and that $Q(S_n) = \mathbf{P}(CT \cap SP)$.
 Moreover,

 for if the conjugacy class is not split, then they are automatically conjugate in $A_n$ when they have the same cycle type, and if the conjugacy class is split, then the chance they are conjugate is $\frac{1}{2}$ when they have the same cycle type.
 We have